Xanthiion/Student-Table-Widget/README.md

 # Student-Table Widget Documentation

 A JavaScript widgit that presents an interactive table of students to the user.
 A form within the widget takes in a students name, email, and level (freshman, sophomore, ...) which when submitted are appended onto an interactive table.
-Entries can be deleted from this table by pressing the delete key (X).
+Entries can be editted within this table by pressing the Edit key, or deleted by pressing the Delete key (X).
+When a student entry is being editted its name email and level convert into a sub-form.
+When the subform is completed, it can be saved by pressing the Save key.
+An alert panel on the bottom of the widget informs the user of any problems if their submissision was illegal, as well as gives reinforcement if a submission is successful.

 This is a sample widgit for a screening test being conducted by Prof Porquet-Lupine in order to participate in on the Code Gist Project.